jdx/mise/README.md

 ```

 `.rtx.toml` is currently experimental and may change in minor versions of rtx.
 It does not
-require setting `experimental = true` in the global config in part because this config can
+require setting `experimental = true` to use, however.
-itself contain the setting for `experimental`.

 #### `[env]` - Arbitrary Environment Variables